kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 ### Client Hello

 KEM-Auth uses the `ClientHello` message as described for TLS 1.3.
-When used in a pre-distributed mode, however, two extensions are mandatory: "cached_information" and "kem_encapsulation" for server authentication.
+When used in a pre-distributed mode, however, two extensions are mandatory: "stored_auth_key" and "kem_encapsulation" for server authentication.
 This extensions are described later in the document.